ajfisher/building-droids-with-js/slides2.md

 Lets see how some of it's features make JS and hardware really powerful together.

-JavaScript has struggled to make the transition from a quirky language that people think is just used to validate forms or make links change colour when you roll over them.

 ---

 ### JavaScript is too dynamic to be precise...